 Don’t be the person who leaves an interview saying, “If only I knew . . . the right words to say . . .
 Or, how to have answered the questions being asked and how to compose myself after stumbling through a response . . .
 I could have landed that job!”
 Instead, be proactive and schedule a mock interview today.

 The interviews are recorded so that visual feedback can be provided during the interview session.
-Mock interviews are conducted Monday through Friday during the semester and may be scheduled by visiting the Career and Professional Development Center in Pratt 302.
-Once an appointment is scheduled, a résumé, cover letter, and job posting must be submitted at least two business days before the scheduled interview.
+Mock interviews are conducted Monday through Friday during the semester and may be scheduled by visiting or calling the Career and Professional Development Center in Pratt 302.
+Once an appointment is scheduled, a résumé, cover letter, and job posting must be submitted at least one business day before the scheduled interview.

 The Career and Professional Development Center does not refund mock interview and/or etiquette meal fees, except for very rare situations.